-The statement shows that the HRA surplus for the year has decreased from £58m in 2017/18 to £17m in 2018/19.
-This has arisen from a lower revaluation gain on local authority housing dwelling than in the previous year.
+The statement shows that the HRA surplus for the year has decreased from £17m in 2018/19 to £8m in 2019/20.
+This has arisen due to a revaluation loss on local authority housing dwelling compared to a revaluation gain in the previous year.